cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 About this project
 ------------------

-The *Hypermodern Python Cookiecutter* is a general-purpose template for Python libraries and applications, released under the `MIT license`_ and hosted on `GitHub <Hypermodern Python Cookiecutter_>`__.
+The |HPC| is a general-purpose template for Python libraries and applications, released under the `MIT license`_ and hosted on `GitHub <Hypermodern Python Cookiecutter_>`__.